 Glad you are surviving graduate school with the rest of us!
 As the GSA, we want to make your lives much easier.
 One of the simplest ways to implement this (well, at least in our opinion) is by putting all of the resources we tend to use in one place for easy access.
 We have compiled some frequently used resources by current graduate students at Rice University.

-On that note, feel free to reach out to the Website Director concerning other useful links and resources and if you think another forum should be added.
+Feel free to reach out to the Website Director concerning other useful links and resources that you think should be added.

 All graduate students are welcome to attend monthly council meetings in the Captain’s GSA Lounge in the RMC.

 Hi there and welcome!
 We have a specific page set aside just for you just so you won’t get too overwhelmed before you even get here.

 Are you looking to get involved with outreach?
 We have many community service and outreach programs available both within Rice and in the surrounding Houston area.
 Keep a look out for our upcoming outreach events.